pundarikaksha7/Adobe-Resume-Builder/README.md

 Important: The server should be up and running for this to work.

-## Method 2: Custom making resume on webpage
+## Method 2: Resume Builder UI

-This file uses a slightly modified version of the above mentioned API to accept responses from webpages
+This file uses a slightly modified version of the above mentioned API to accept responses from user-friendly webpages.

 Run the following command in your command prompt/terminal :